HDFGroup/vol-async/docs/source/asyncapi.rst

 .. note::
     The operations are only delayed when the dxpl is used by another HDF5 function call.

-* Convinient APIs for other stacked VOL connectors
+* Convenient APIs for other stacked VOL connectors

 .. warning::
     Following APIs are not intended for application use.